 For many years, we’ve been purchasing TCO Certified monitors.
 And now, we’ve decided that other IT equipment we purchase, such as computers, should also be certified.

-IT brand HP has joined Dell and Lenovo in achieving the TCO Certified sustainability certification for a range of notebook computers, offering IT buyers more choices in electronics that are independently verified for social and environmental responsibility.
+IT brand HP has joined Dell and Lenovo in achieving the TCO Certified sustainability certification for a range of notebook computers.

 Our purchasing choices matter.
 We want products that are made responsibly and fairly.
 But with complex products like computers, manufactured in a global supply chain, who is actually responsible for fair factory working conditions?
 The factories where products are made?
 The brand company behind the product?